denismospanov/ATM/README.md

 ## Project Overview

 Simple ATM application built with React.
-Learning outcomes are to use containers and tracking state.
+Learning outcomes are to employ components, and tracking state.

 ## How to Run